Today is the 14th of February 2017 The Valentine’s Day

 To develop my visualisation further I wanted to create photomontage and place the window in a suitable window display.
 That did not work I should approach it differently from the start.
 I created this single window display, which now looks like a space tube or a condom sale stand with a slogan Buy your condoms from Valento supported by Safe Sex Organisation 😉

-We were given a piece of mannequin each, it was either just a head or an upper body or a head with an upper body.
+We were given a piece of mannequin each, it was either just the head or an upper body or head with an upper body.
 I can not remember today what styles we could choose from except the one I have chosen to follow called One Woman Army.
 Because I was given un upper body of a male I slightly changed the trend to One Man Army.